top of page

 It takes much to be eligible for clan status.
 The status and wealth of a single dragon is virtually never enough to give their whole family 'value' - it often takes multiple generations of high achievers to earn clanhood for one's bloodline.
 Exceptions can be made for elementals, generals/chiefs, and guardians.
 If a single clanless individual attains these labels, they are eligible to be awarded clan status.

-It is taboo to assign one's family a clan name without first being awarded the ability to.
+It is taboo to assign one's family a clan name and banner without first being awarded the ability to.

-Clans with less than ten or even five members are not uncommon.
-The more powerful clans usually have many members.
+Clans with less than ten or even five members are uncommon; given the requirements to attain clanhood, Clans are normally founded with 20 to 40 members.
+The more powerful clans usually have over one hundred members.
 The more members in a clan means more wealth, more claws in the Army, the Guard, the Temple, the Justices, etc. Nepotism is rampant in clans.
 The Stormbringers are said to ‘command half the Warfang Army’ and the Warfang Guard are nicknamed the ‘Frostspear Guard’ for the fact that Frostspears make up much of the high ranks.
 Numbers alone can help push a clan further towards the top, but if half of a family has achieved very little, that reflects poorly on the clan image.

 If a clan has too many members, it will stretch their wealth thin and they risk losing clan status.
 This can also happen if there are too many members, and most have unimpressive achievements.
 If a clan falls out of favor, the Council/Reign/Delegation may vote again to remove clan status.